Welcome to the Sydney Nursing School

-Through our teaching, research and scholarship, Sydney Nursing School aims to be the premier research-intensive nursing and midwifery school in Australia, respected and highly regarded nationally and internationally.
-We are committed to cross-disciplinary, collaborative research and scholarship that has a focus on improving health, the quality of care, and the health-related experience of people across the lifespan, including the end of life.
+Sydney Nursing School aims to be known internationally for our collaborative and interdisciplinary approach to achieving excellence in education and research and for improving and maintaining health in partnership with people, their families and communities.
+We are committed to maintain a focus on the quality of care and the health-related experience of people across the lifespan: from healthy beginnings to end of life.
 There are so many fabulous things you can do as a nurse or midwife and many opportunities await you as a student of the University of Sydney.
 I encourage you to explore these experiences.
-Whether you are just beginning your path to become a nurse, or are joining us to advance your career, Sydney Nursing School is a great place to study.
-You are most warmly welcomed.
+Whether you are just at the beginning of your path to nursing, or are joining us to advance your nursing and midwifery career, Sydney Nursing School is a great place to study.
+Please accept my sincere best wishes for a happy and successful year.

 Professor Donna Waters